 Auvi-Q Side Effects

-Note: This document contains side effect information about epinephrine.
-Some of the dosage forms listed on this page may not apply to the brand name Auvi-Q.
+Note: This page contains information about the side effects of epinephrine.
+Some of the dosage forms included on this document may not apply to the brand name Auvi-Q.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by epinephrine (the active ingredient contained in Auvi-Q).
 In the event that any of these side effects do occur, they may require medical attention.

 Major Side Effects

 You should check with your doctor immediately if any of these side effects occur when taking epinephrine:Incidence not known: